 - Smartphone apps for planning shots

-- 3 people minimum are needed for me to teach a group workshop.
-Subscribe to any of my lists to be the first to know about the new workshop dates
+- 4 people minimum are needed for me to teach a group workshop

-- Keep in mind that if there’s bad weather (rain or clouds), the practice gets postponed to another day agreed by the participants
+Practice will get cancelled if there's bad weather (rain, zonda wind or cloudy skies).
+The practice gets postponed to another day agreed by the participants.

 When is the next workshop?